GGbrl/GGbrl/README.md

     <td valign="middle">
       <br>
       <b>cibersecurity (Computer Science)</b> | Class of 2026<br><br>
   Hi everyone!
-My name is Gabriel, and I have a strong interest in the world of technology and related fields.
+My name is Gabriel silva, and I have a strong interest in the world of technology and related fields.
 I am currently studying Computer Science, have a background in hardware and robotics, and intend to pursue a career in cybersecurity.<br><br>
     I am currently focused on project creation, specifically developing programs, robotics, and systems.
 I am interested in learning and putting my knowledge to the test.<br><br>
     </td>
   </tr>